-1 Introduction 2 What is an Advance Pricing Arrangement (APA)?
-3 The History of APAs in Japan and across the World 4 Efforts by the Pacific Association of Tax Administrators (PATA) 5 Overview of APA in Japan (1) Definition of APA (2) Relationship between APA and MAP (3) Relationship between APA and Transfer Pricing Examination (4) Request and Review Procedures (5) Review of APA Request (6) Effects of APA (7) Examination of Compliance Conditions (8) Compensating Adjustments (9) Revision, Cancellation, and Renewal of APA (10) Rollback (11) Procedures for Consolidated Corporations (12) Pre-filing Consultation 6 Flow of APA Process (1) Submission of APA Request (2) Review of request by RTB's APA Review Team (3) MAP Negotiations and Agreement (4) Review of Annual Compliance Report, etc. [Chart] Flowchart of BAPA Procedures 7 Staff in Charge of BAPA Cases (1) Staff in the MAP Office (2) APA Review Groups 8 Taxpayer's Cooperation in APA Re eference Japan's Tax Convention Network
+1 Intro duction

+2 2 What is an Advance Pricing Arrangement (APA)?

+3 3 The History of APAs in Japan and around the World

+4 Inter national Efforts for making the MAP Guidance, etc.

+5 Over view of APA in Japan 5

+(1) Definition of APA

+(2) Relationship between APA and MAP

+(3) Relationship between APA and Transfer Pricing Examination

+(4) Request and Review Procedures

+(5) Review of APA Request

+(6) Effects of APA

+(7) Examination of Compliance Conditions

+(8) Compensating Adjustments

+(9) Revision, Cancellation, and Renewal of APA

+(10) Rollback

+(11) Procedures for Consolidated Corporations

+(12) Pre-filing Consultation

+6 Flow of APA Process

+(1) Submission of APA Request

+(2) Review of Request by RTB's APA Review Team

+(3) MAP Negotiations and Agreement

+(4) Review of Annual Compliance Report, etc.

+【Cha rt] Flowchart of BAPA Procedures

+7 Staff in Charge of BAPA Cases

+(1) Staff in the MAP Office

+(2) APA Review Groups

+8 Taxp ayer's Cooperation in APA

+Reference Japan's Tax Convention Network